How much does after-school transportation for kids cost?

 That’s how it worked for Christina Pillsbury.
 When she drove children around as an after-school nanny in Chicago, families gave her the federal mileage reimbursement rate on top of her standard hourly rate to offset the costs of using her own car.

 Driving might be a normal, everyday activity in the U.S., but there’s a risk that comes with being on the road.
-According to the Centers for Disease Control and Prevention, motor vehicle crashes are one of the biggest causes of both fatal and nonfatal injuries in the U.S. across all age groups.
-Even extremely careful, well-trained drivers can end up in a crash for reasons beyond their control.
+According to the Centers for Disease Control and Prevention, motor vehicle traffic incidents are among the leading causes of both unintentional injuries and deaths for children in the U.S. Even extremely careful, well-trained drivers can end up in a crash for reasons beyond their control.

 If you hire an after-school nanny or sitter to regularly drive your children to and from school and activities, you might want to consider subsidizing your caregiver’s car or health insurance to compensate for the added risk all that extra driving entails.

 That’s something Leigh-Anne Kelly wished she had had while working as an after-school nanny in Seattle, Washington.
 Kelly had auto insurance, but she didn’t make enough to cover the cost of health insurance in the event of an accident.

 “If something had happened to me, I would've been totally out of luck,” Kelly says.

 That’s not to mention the added liability she might have had had she been in an accident with children in the car — something she shudders to think about.

 Even if you plan to offer up your own family’s vehicle for the sitter or nanny to use — including just in case of an emergency — be sure to add their name to your policy and verify they’re covered in the event of an accident.

 If you expect to pay your after-school nanny or sitter more than $2,200 during the calendar year, you’ll likely need to pay nanny taxes on their behalf.